tdilauro/Simplified-wiki/LibraryRegistry.md

 - Short name for use in Adobe ID generation
 - Shared secret for use in Adobe ID generation

+# Optional information

+Provide this information if it's useful, but you don't have to come up with it if you don't have it.

+## Logo

+A small graphic representing your library.
+This is shown in SimplyE when your library is selected.
+It's also shown when your library shows up in lists.

+## Color

+One of a fixed set of values to be used as the core color in the app once the library is selected.
+If your library uses a distinctive color scheme, choose the color that best fits your scheme.
+By default, SimplyE uses a grey color scheme.

+## Alternate names

+If your library is known by an abbreviation or a nickname, provide it so we can use it when handling searches.

 # For local libraries

 ## Description